Update on Hemorrhagic

 being reported from around the county.

-Veterinarians are encouraged to continue reporting in
+Veterinarians are encouraged to report cases in

 order to help better track patterns that may reveal a